AsafSav/NetworkLabEx02/README.md

 # NetworkLabEx02
 IDC2016A-NetworkLab2

-This Project is made by Tal Schechter & Asaf Savich.
+This Project was made by Tal Schechter & Asaf Savich.

-Implementing a inner-domain  statistic Web-Crawler.
+Implementing an inner-domain statistic Web-Crawler.